-Business mediation - prepare with 9 easy steps to make it work
+Business mediation - prepare with 9 easy steps to make it a success

 Mediation succeeds in over 80% of cases with proper preparation

-Business mediation has an average success rate of 80%.
-Some business mediators have a 90-95% success rate.
-This mediation success rate has many causes, and here are some of the most important elements of a successful outcome to a business mediation.
+Business mediation has an average success rate of 80% .
+This high success rate has many causes, with preparation being a critical element.
+Here are 9 of the most important elements of a successful outcome to a business mediation.

 - Preparation:The mediator will encourage both parties to prepare as if it was a trial.
 Parties should gather and organise as much supporting evidence as possible, and have a good command of it.
 It is in the best interests of a successful outcome that both parties have to hand on the day everything they have.
 That way, the full picture can emerge, with each party negotiating from a position of strength, and a comprehensive settlement can be reached.
 If a party has not prepared thoroughly, they may find themselves unable to reach an agreement, or they may find themselves outgunned and outmanoeuvred by the other side.